Shane-Lester99/Concentration/README.md

 ## Build:
 - Use git clone on command line to clone this repository.
 - Open the index.html in browser of choice.

+## Possible Future Updates
+- Want to implement a score system (based on the time and difficulty level played)

+- Want to implement a leader board

+- Would like to add other game modes (like, for example, a mode where you try to collect the most cards in a row correctly out of some amount of cards)

+- Would like to add a multiplayer mode, where people try to win the fastest, or the most correct cards consistently or somethinf

+- Want to implement sounds to make the game more enganging

+- Want to package it a cross platform mobile application (Android and IOS) with React.

 ## Created by: